The Last Day (The Vampire Diaries)

-"The Last Day" is the 20th episode of the second season of The CW television series, The Vampire Diaries and the 42nd episode of the series overall.
-It originally aired on April 28, 2011.
-The episode was written by Andrew Chambliss and Brian Young and directed by J. Miller Tobin.
+"The Last Day" is the twentieth episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 42nd of the series.
+It aired on The CW on April 28, 2011.
+The episode was written by executive story editor Andrew Chambliss and story editor Brian Young, and directed by J. Miller Tobin.

 Plot

 Elijah (Daniel Gillies) explains the curse to Elena (Nina Dobrev), Stefan (Paul Wesley) and Damon (Ian Somerhalder) and what is needed.
 A witch to cast the spell, a sacrifice of a werewolf and a vampire and Klaus to drink the doppelganger's blood.
 Elijah has an elixir that will bring Elena back to life but he cannot reassure them that the elixir will work.
 Damon does not like the plan and prefers to go with the original one where Bonnie will kill Klaus, but Elena does not agree.

 Alaric (Matt Davis) gets to the Salvatore house but Jenna does not believe that Alaric is really Alaric and holds a cross bow at him.
 Alaric proves to Jenna that he is himself by saying what happened on the first night they spent together but Jenna stops him as what he was going to say was inappropriate.
 Afterwards, Alaric delivers a message from Klaus (Joseph Morgan); the sacrifice happens tonight.
 At the same time, Maddox (Gino Anthony Pesi) makes Carol (Susan Walters) call Tyler (Michael Trevino) to tell him that she had an accident and she is in the hospital, to make him come back home.

 Damon forces Elena to drink his blood to make sure that when she dies at the sacrifice she will come back to life as a vampire, something that makes Stefan furious and the two of them fight.
 Elijah tells Damon that Elena will never forgive him for what he did.
 At the same time, Matt (Zach Roerig) tries to convince Liz (Marguerite MacIntyre) that Caroline (Candice Accola) is not evil as she thinks and that Damon is the one she should focus on but Liz still believes that all vampires are monsters.

 Tyler gets back home to check on his mom but Jules (Michaela McManus) tells him that they have to leave town before tonight.
 On their way they run into Caroline and Jules leaves them alone to talk.
 While they are talking, Maddox and Greta (Lisa Tucker) knock them down and take them away.
-They wake up at the tomb where Caroline explains Tyler who is Klaus and what he wants to do.
+They wake up at the tomb where Caroline explains to Tyler who Klaus is and what he wants to do.